 Funding to state colleges and universities is up 4.6 percent to \$1.4 billion.
-Tuition for full-time, in-state undergraduate students at most state universities will increase 5 percent in 2015-16; undergraduate students at the University of Maryland, Baltimore County, will see a 7 percent increase.
+Tuition for full-time, in-state undergraduate students at four-year institutions increased 0.5 percent to 7 percent.

 Senate Bill 595, the Public Charter School Improvement Act of 2015, allows greater operating flexibility for a charter school that has been in existence for five or more years with a demonstrated history of sound fiscal management and above-average student achievement.
 The school and local school district may come to an agreement that provides the school with exemptions from requirements related to textbooks, instructional programs, curriculum, professional development, scheduling, the establishment of school community councils or school improvement plans, class sizes, or staffing ratios.
 Under the Act, an application to establish a charter school must include a plan for a rigorous program of instruction that includes an equivalent method for satisfying any requirements from which the applicant intends to seek a waiver.